-Though we found no specific reports of adverse effects of breast MRI, it requires the administration of gadolinium contrast.
+We found no specific reports of adverse effects of breast MRI, but it does require the administration of gadolinium contrast.
 Gadolinium contrast media have been associated with nephrogenic systemic fibrosis in patients with acute kidney injury or chronic kidney disease (CKD) Stage 4 and 5, and gadolinium is considered contraindicated in these patients.
-Nephrogenic systemic fibrosis is characterized by scleroderma-like tissue changes in the skin, internal organs, eyes, and blood vessels,81 is associated with increased mortality and has no effective treatment.82 The American College of Radiology recommends screening with serum creatinine prior to administration of gadolinium for those with meeting any of the following criteria: age over 60 years, history of hypertension, medication use for diabetes mellitus, known history of kidney disease or surgery.83 The need for additional screening for CKD to reduce potential risk of nephrogenic systemic fibrosis is part of the consideration of potential harms related to breast MRI, particularly for older women and women with hypertension and/or diabetes.
-Gadolinium contrast is considered contraindicated for individuals with CKD Stage 4 or 5.
+Nephrogenic systemic fibrosis is characterized by scleroderma-like tissue changes in the skin, internal organs, eyes, and blood vessels,82 is associated with increased mortality and has no effective treatment.83 The American College of Radiology recommends screening with serum creatinine prior to administration of gadolinium for those with meeting any of the following criteria: age over 60 years, history of hypertension, medication use for diabetes mellitus, known history of kidney disease or surgery.84 The need for additional screening for CKD to reduce potential risk of nephrogenic systemic fibrosis is part of the consideration of potential harms related to breast MRI, particularly for older women and women with hypertension and/or diabetes.

-Additional studies of the behavioral impacts of breast density notification in the United States are needed, as are longer term studies on outcomes of adjunctive screening, including recall and biopsy rates of recurrent screening, over-diagnosis, and the rate of harms associated with gadolinium contrast administration for breast MRI.
+Given the sparse literature on harms on notification of dense breasts, and the mandates for notification in nearly half of all states, additional studies of the behavioral impacts of breast density notification in the United States are needed.
+Longer term studies are also needed on outcomes of supplemental screening, including recall and biopsy rates of recurrent screening, overdiagnosis, and frequency of harms associated with gadolinium contrast administration for breast MRI.

 In a good-quality study of possible psychological harms and other effects of breast density notification, the screening mammography program of British Columbia conducted an RCT of notification of breast density findings at the time of mailed notification of screening mammography results (Table 22).80 Women were recruited at the time of appointment scheduling for mammography screening; women with suspicious mammography findings or breast density exceeding 50 percent at the previous exam were excluded from the study.
-The final sample included 618 women, 333 in the control group and 285 in the intervention group, considered to be adequate for >90 percent power with alpha<.05 in the a priori sample size calculation.
+The final sample included 618 women, 333 in the control group and 285 in the intervention group, and provided >90 percent power with alpha<.05 in the a priori sample size calculation.
 The groups were similar on baseline measures.
 Women in the intervention group and their primary physicians received information about their breast density with mailed results of their mammogram, along with an educational pamphlet.
-Adjunctive screening was not recommended mentioned in the pamphlet, as it was not routinely available to women in the screening program.
+Supplemental screening was not recommended mentioned in the pamphlet, as it was not routinely available to women in the screening program.
 Women in the control group and their primary physicians received the usual results letter.
 Prior to the screening mammogram and at 4 weeks and 6 months following screening, women in both groups were interviewed by telephone about anxiety, depression, breast cancer worry, self-estimates of breast cancer risk, and knowledge of breast density as a risk factor.
 Women were also queried about whether they had a recent clinical breast exam or had plans to have one, dietary changes, and their intention to return for mammography at the recommended time interval.